 Did you know that historically, it was common for names to be spelled just how they sounded?
 For example, even the famous playwright Shakespeare’s name has been found with a variety of spellings.
 You will find out the variety of spelling variations for your own surname on our printed scrolls.

 Did bearers of your surname ever have a brush with the law?
 Our surname histories reveal the hidden secret of the name!
 Were any bearers of your name sent to the penal colonies?
 Crimes could be as insignificant (to modern eyes) as poaching, and yet punishments were harsh.
 People were sentenced for trivial or dubious offences to generate cheap labour.
 During the period between 1788 and 1868, 165,000 convicts were transported to Australia.
 Read more about transportation here.

 The researchers at our Canadian HQ have spent more than forty years collating information from a wide variety of sources.
 You can read the full list of these on the bibliography, which you can find on the reverse of your surname history scroll.
-All sorts of records have been used, and we are able to tell you about all sorts of details you might not know about your surname.
+All sorts of records have been used, and we are able to tell you lots of details you might not know about your surname.
 For example, any lands owned by bearers on your surname, and even passengers on the Titanic!

 If you would like to order your own surname history scroll, click here.
 If you would like to read more about the different types of surnames, the surname studies website has some useful information.
-There are many useful sites out there for the family history enthusiast, wanting to know more about a specific family.
+There are, of course, many useful sites out there for the family history enthusiast, wanting to know more about a specific family.
 For example, Find My Past will allow you access to all sorts of records.
 These could tell you if bearers of your name were in service, or perhaps were war heroes.
 Parish, census and military records are all available for you to start your individual journey of family discovery.

 Have you undertaken family research and discovered anything surprising in your ancestors’ lives?
 Let us know your stories and tips!